aclark4life/blog/now/index.rst

 - **President** of |aclark_net|.
 - **President & Executive Director** of |dc_python|.

-Not writing articles.

-Last updated November 2021.
+Last updated January 2022.
 More |now|.

 .. https://stackoverflow.com/a/11718325/185820